adelevie/crim/2012-1-26-192-208-Overview--Mens-Rea.md

 #### US v.
 Daury
 - Daury arrested with pics from magazines
-- statute punishes possession of 3 or more matter depicting minors engaging in sexual conduct
+- statute punishes knowing possession of 3 or more books, magazines, or other matter depicting minors engaging in sexual conduct
 - jury was to decide if pictures were "laviscious"
 - on appeal from conviction judgement, Daury argues:
 	- wording is ambiguous, and should favor him